Rush-23/IITM_Internship/README.md

 - B.E.
 Electronics and Communication Engineering
 - SSN College of Engineering
-- Internship at Indian Institute of Technology Madras
+- Internship at the Department of Electrical Engineering, IIT Madras

 ---

-# 📝 Notes
+# 🙏 Acknowledgements

-- Run the stages sequentially.
-- Do not delete intermediate `.mat` files.
-- The implementation is intended for academic and research purposes.
+I sincerely thank my internship supervisor and the Department of Electrical Engineering, IIT Madras, for providing the opportunity, guidance, and resources required to carry out this work.

 ---

 # 📜 License

-This repository is provided **for academic, educational, and research purposes only.**
+This repository is intended for **academic, educational, and research purposes only**.